zenml-io/mlstacks/vertex-ai/README.md

 - A Vertex AI enabled workspace as an [orchestrator](https://docs.zenml.io/mlops-stacks/orchestrators) that you can submit your pipelines to.
 - A service account with all the necessary permissions needed to execute your pipelines.
 - A GCS bucket as an [artifact store](https://docs.zenml.io/mlops-stacks/artifact-stores), which can be used to store all your ML artifacts like the model, checkpoints, etc.
-- A CloudSQL instance as a [metadata store](https://docs.zenml.io/mlops-stacks/metadata-stores) that is essential to track all your metadata and its location in your artifact store.
 - A Container Registry repository as [container registry](https://docs.zenml.io/mlops-stacks/container-registries) for hosting your docker images.
 - A [secrets manager](https://docs.zenml.io/mlops-stacks/secrets-managers) enabled for storing your secrets.
 - An optional MLflow Tracking server deployed on a GKE cluster as an [experiment tracker](https://docs.zenml.io/mlops-stacks/experiment-trackers).